ddhartma/Spark-Machine-Learning/README.md

 	df2 = spark.read.json(stack_overflow_data)
 	df2.persist()
 	```
-	- Implement a RegexTokenizer that turns the body into a list of words
+	- Implement a RegexTokenizer that turns the body into a list of words.
-	- Use CountVectorizer to transform the words into term frequencies
+	- Use CountVectorizer to transform the words into term frequencies.
-	- Set vocab size to 10000
+	- Set vocab size to 10000.
-	- Use IDF to transform term frequencies into TFIDF
+	- Use IDF to transform term frequencies into TFIDF.
-	- Use Stringindexer to transform string tags into numeric values
+	- Use Stringindexer to transform string tags into numeric values.
-	- Define a LogisticRegression Model
+	- Define a LogisticRegression Model.
-	- Define the actual pipeline object
+	- Define the actual pipeline object.
 	- As this set of transformers depends on the previous one the chaining order in the pipeline must be kept.
-	- StringIndexer is independent from the previous step
+	- StringIndexer is independent from the previous step.
 	```
 	# split the body text into separate words
 	regexTokenizer = RegexTokenizer(inputCol="Body", outputCol="words", pattern="\\W")